William And Ruth Scott Family Foundation Inc

 What They Fund

-- Student scholarships and financial aid programs
+- Student scholarships and financial aid programmes

 - Healthcare and medical education facilities

-- STEM and technology education programs
+- STEM and technology education programmes

 - Student support services and campus facilities

-- Research infrastructure and academic programs
+- Research infrastructure and academic programmes

 - Community-based nonprofit initiatives in Omaha region